elibroftw/blog.elijahlopez.ca/content/posts/life.md

 prevent ourselves from breaking our own rules.

 Laws may be meant to be broken, but your own code is something you should NEVER bend.
 In no circumstances, should your rules be broken or bent.
 If you have even a single strict rule, it will be tempting to break it on a whim.
 This is what we want to avoid!
-Although breaking your rules is never okay, it is fine to spend some time, at least an hour, contemplating whether your rules help you achieve your goals and good desires and modifying them as necessirly.
+Although breaking your rules is never okay, it is fine to spend some time, at least an hour, contemplating whether your rules help you achieve your goals and good desires and modifying them as necessarily.
 This is indeed similar to a moderator moderating themselves.
 It requires immense self-control, and this article is for people who are capable of self-control, but CHOOSE to not exert it.
 I say good desires, because gambling is in my opinion a bad desire.
 Even a person against gambling can succumb to the desire to gamble!
 I know I'm using this gambling example, but it truly is an easy one since I'm against gambling, but think people should be allowed to partake in it.